sharkattack182/react-portfolio/README.md

 # React Portfolio
  #  ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 This portfolio was built using react.
+I kept all the styling the same from my previous portfolio.

  ## Table of Contents
  * [Technologies Used](#Technologies Used)